HART communicators and Industrial Internet of Things (IIoT) applications

-HART devices offer intelligent device management (IDM), which I discuss in this article.
-IIoT usually means a system with SMART devices connected to each other and a cognitive platform.
+HART communicators offer intelligent device management (IDM).
+On the other hand, the Industrial Internet of Things (IIoT) usually means a system with SMART devices connected to each other and a cognitive platform.
 These devices send data through digital protocols to the platform for analysis.
-With Industrial IoT system, we can gain lots of insights about the whole enchilada!
+The article talks about such communicators and applications.

-See, the cognitive platform uses all the data from the SMART devices both to monitor the process conditions and to learn.
-It can help you avoid future problems with your devices and improve your process!
+The cognitive platform uses all the data from the SMART devices both to monitor the process conditions and to learn.
+It can help you avoid future problems with your devices and improve your process.

-We have so many ways to implement HART devices in an IIoT platform today.
-Let’s start with a common scenario, where you have HART devices connected to the control system using analog, our good old 4-20 mA.
+There are many ways to implement HART devices in an IIoT platform.
+Let’s start with a common scenario, where you have HART devices connected to the control system using an analog 4-20 mA connection.

-When you don’t have digital connections between your devices and your system, you need another way to pull your field data.
-In this article, I discussed using a wireless solution versus a multiplexer or programmable logic controller (PLC) card.
-Read that if you have a moment, but I’ll go over it here if you’re short on time.
+Without digital connections between the devices and the system, you need another way to pull your field data.
+In this article, we discuss the usage of a wireless solution versus a multiplexer or programmable logic controller (PLC) card.

-If you have analog on your HART field devices, then consider a wireless solution.
-It practically clicks into your system with hardly any reworking of your structure, so it’s super easy!
+If you have an analog connection on your HART field devices, then consider a wireless solution.
+It practically clicks into your system with hardly any reworking of your structure, so it’s super easy.
 To do this, you’ll need to install a wireless adapter in your field device.
 The adapter will read the HART data and send everything to the gateway.

-The gateway uses an ethernet protocol to send the data to the system.
-Once the data gets there, you can integrate it in an archive.
+The gateway uses an Ethernet protocol to send the data to the system.
+Once the data gets there, you can integrate it into an archive.
 Later, that data can go into a PIMS.

-Before you go getting all excited about your new wireless gizmo, I’ll warn you that it costs more per point than the PLC card but less than the multiplexer.
+Before you get all excited about your new wireless gizmo, I’ll warn you that it costs more per point than the PLC card but less than the multiplexer.
 Let’s go to the next one so you can cool off and consider your alternatives.

-Ah, the multiplexer.
-This traditional setup can give you the same data as the wireless.
-On the down side, the cost of implementation and the number of hands involved make it an expensive choice.
+A HART multiplexer can give you the same data as a wireless connection.
+On the downside, the cost of implementation and the number of hands involved make it an expensive choice.

 Depending on your control system, you might be able to upgrade your input card with a HART card.
 In my opinion, it’s not the best choice, but let me tell you why.
-You may find a better way, and if you do, drop it on me!
+You may find a better way, and if you do, be sure to tell us about it.